Deciding on a wood for a desk is often the hardest part of the project.

 Supplies to Consider

-With a barn wood desk top the supplies will be as basic as the tools needed:
+With a barn wood desk top, the supplies will be as essential as the tools needed:

 - Wood glue